merewelch214/foggle-client/README.md

 #  Foggle Front End
 This repo houses the front end for an application called Foggle.
+The back end for Foggle is located at https://github.com/merewelch214/foggle-api

 # Introduction
 Foggle was built to mimic the game Boggle.